Choosing Winter Boots

 Various materials and technologies are used for the thermal insulation of shoes, including:

-- Thinsulate - has been on the market for over 25 years.
+Thinsulate - has been on the market for over 25 years.
 The Thinsulate insulating layer is thin, light and warm.
-Precisely the strength of the insulating layer plays an important role in terms of heat in shoes.
-To put it simply, there is no room for something massive in the shoe.
+The strength of the insulating layer plays an important role in terms of heat.
+To put it simply, in a shoe there is no room for anything massive.
 And this also applies to warmth.
-The feet are far from the "heat source of the body", so are all the more dependent on good heat insulation.
-Thinsulate™ is almost twice as warm as foam, nonwoven, or current fabric, and is one of the lightest synthetic thermal insulation on the market.
+The feet are far from the heat sources of the body, so they are all the more dependent on good heat insulation.
+Thinsulate™ is almost twice as warm as foam, nonwoven, or common fabrics, and is one of the lightest synthetic thermal insulation on the market.

-In order to ensure waterproofness of the shoes, membranes or protective sprays are used.
+In order to ensure waterproofing of the shoes, membranes or protective sprays are used.
 Protective sprays must be renewed after 2-3 months, as they lose their function over time.
 Also shoes with membrane should be coated with protective sprays, because the material is much more stressed in shoes than in clothing and the coating helps to prolong the life of the membrane.

 Most common membranes in winter boots

-- Omni-Tech Membrane - a development of the Columbia Sportswear Company, which similar to other membranes, combines water tightness and respiratory activity.
-These materials are bonded to the outer material and/or inner lining (laminated) to meet the requirements in the respective application area.
+- Omni-Tech Membrane - a technology of the Columbia Sportswear Company, which similarly to other membranes combines water tightness and respiratory activity.
+These materials are bonded to the outer material and/or inner lining (laminated) to meet the requirements in the respective sports area.